umasitaraman/CryptoPortfolioTracker/README.md

 CryptoPortfolioTracker also provides a web interface for users to manage their portfolios.
 A main page providing a list view will let them create new portfolios and link off to pages to update and view assets.

-P.S : This was a team project and my contribution to the project was implementing the backend code for VerifyActivity, CreatePortfolioActivity, GetPortfolioActivity, UpdatePortfolioActivity, GetTransactionActivity end points
+P.S : This was a team project and my contribution to the project was implementing the backend code for CreatePortfolioActivity, GetPortfolioActivity, UpdatePortfolioActivity, GetTransactionActivity end points

+# 04/18/2022 - Added the spring implementation for all the endpoints (RegisterActivity, LoginActivity, VerifyActivity,
+CreatePortfolioActivity, GetPortfolioActivity, UpdatePortfolioActivity, GetTransactionActivity)

+# 05/01/2022 - Added error Handling in spring Using "ErrorResponse" and "ControllerAdvice" classes